ivanvorobei/SwiftUI/README.md

 Examples projects using `SwiftUI` & `Combine`.
 Include Layout, UI, Animations, Gestures, Draw and Data.
 See projects files in `Examples` folder.
 If you have project, make a pull request or create issue with link to repo.
 See section [Authors](#authors).

+Interested in UI and animations in `UIKit`?
+See project [awesome-ios-ui](https://github.com/ivanvorobei/awesome-ios-ui).

 ## Navigate

 - [Creating And Combining Views](#creating-and-combining-views)